U.S. to send 3 million J&J COVID-19 vaccine doses to Brazil

-WASHINGTON, June 23 (Reuters) - The United States on Thursday will ship 3 million doses of the Johnson & Johnson (JNJ.N) one-shot COVID-19 vaccine to Brazil, the country with the second-highest coronavirus death toll in the world, a White House official said on Wednesday.
+WASHINGTON (Reuters) -The United States on Thursday will ship 3 million doses of the Johnson & Johnson one-shot COVID-19 vaccine to Brazil, the country with the second-highest coronavirus death toll in the world, a White House official said on Wednesday.

 The shipment - part of Washington’s pledge to donate 80 million vaccines - will depart Fort Lauderdale, Florida, on an Azul Airlines flight Thursday evening, bound for Campinas, a city in southeastern Brazil about 100 km (62 miles) from Sao Paulo, the official said.

-The donation comes as Brazil continues to battle the virus, which has claimed over half a million lives, aggravating deep political divides ahead of next year's presidential election and sparking unrest around the country. read more (Graphic on global cases and deaths)
+The donation comes as Brazil continues to battle the virus, which has claimed over half a million lives, aggravating deep political divides ahead of next year's presidential election and sparking unrest around the country.
+(Graphic on global cases and deaths) tmsnrt.rs/34pvUyi

 The White House said scientific teams and legal and regulatory authorities from both countries worked together to ensure prompt delivery.